brson/stdx/README.md

 <a id="memmap"></a>
 ### `memmap = "0.5.2"` &emsp; [📖][d-memmap]

-Cross-platform bindings to memmory-mapped I/O, via the `mmap` syscall on Unix, and the `CreateFileMapping` / `MapViewOfFile` functions on Windows.
+Cross-platform access to [memmory-mapped I/O], a technique for sharing memory between processes, and for accessing the content of files as a simple array of bytes.
+It is implemented by binding the [`mmap`] syscall on Unix, and the [`CreateFileMapping`] / [`MapViewOfFile`] functions on Windows.
+This is a low-level feature used to build other abstractions.
+Note that it's not generally possible to create safe abstractions for memory mapping, since memory mapping entails shared access to resources outside of Rust's control.
+As such, the APIs in this crate are unsafe.

 **Example**: [`examples/memmap.rs`]